GerAV: Towards New Heights in German Authorship Verification using Fine-Tuned LLMs on a New Benchmark: Experiment Results

-\paragraph{Closed-Source Evaluation} Figure \ref{fig:gpt_comp} shows the accuracy and F1-scores of Gemma-3 (mix) on a stratified subset of the mixed test set.
-The GerAV model outperforms GPT-5 by 0.031 accuracy and 0.081 F1-score.
+Figure \ref{fig:gpt_comp} shows the accuracy and F1-scores of Gemma-3 (mix) on a stratified subset of the mixed test set.
+The GerAV model significantly outperforms GPT-5 by 0.031 accuracy and 0.081 F1-score ( p<0.01).
 ROC scores are not reported, as GPT-5’s log probabilities are inaccessible.
 This result is especially significant for applications, as fine-tuned open-source LLMs can be deployed locally, providing full control over data and reproducibility without sacrificing performance.
-Interestingly, GPT-5 with the LIP prompt achieves a lower performance than the short zero-shot prompt, possibly because the stylistic instructions are in English while the messages are in German, which is an interesting point worth exploring in future work.
+Interestingly, GPT-5 with the short zero-shot prompt achieves a better performance than with both LIP prompts, with the German LIP prompt performing slightly better than the English one.